 The Company at the beginning of March 2022 obtained all the necessary licenses from the Energy and Minerals Regulatory Commission to continue carrying out its various activities.
-As the company has obtained a license to practice refining and storage activities and licenses to practice different liquefied gas activities for all of the filling stations related to it and licenses to practice central distribution activity for liquefied gas for all of its filling stations, The Energy and Minerals Regulatory Commission approved The company's waiver of licenses to practice different gas activities and the central distribution of liquified gas for Jordan Liquefied Petroleum Gas Manufacturing and Filling Company on November 2, 2022, the Company also obtained a license to practice lube oil activities and The Energy and Minerals Regulatory Commission approved for Jordan Petroleum Refinery Company to waive the licenses to practice oil activities for Jordan Lube-Oil Manufacturing Company on July 27, 2022 and the company has obtained a permit to execute and build the fourth expansion project that is related to Jordan Petroleum Refinery Company.
+As the company has obtained a license to practice refining and storage activities and licenses to practice different liquefied gas activities for all of the gas stations belonging to it and licenses to practice central distribution activity for liquefied gas for all of the gas stations belonging to it, The Energy and Minerals Regulatory Commission approved The company's waiver of licenses to practice different gas activities and the central distribution of liquified gas for Jordan Liquefied Petroleum Gas Manufacturing and Filling Company on November 2, 2022, the Company also obtained a license to practice different lube oil activities and The Energy and Minerals Regulatory Commission approved for Jordan Petroleum Refinery Company to waive the licenses to practice lube oil activities for Jordan Lube-Oil Manufacturing Company on July 27, 2022 and the company has obtained a permit to execute and build the fourth expansion project that is related to Jordan Petroleum Refinery Company.
+In addition, the license to perform importing, exporting, transporting, storing, loading and unloading, distributing and whole-sale of oil derivatives, operating and maintaining the Jordan Petroleum Products Marketing company's activity facilities was renewed for an additional 10 years starting from May 1, 2023.